San Francisco mayoral candidates battle for 'soul' of city

-San Francisco could make history by electing for mayor the first African-American woman, Asian-American woman or openly gay man in a contest that is also the first truly competitive mayoral race the city has seen in 15 years.
+San Francisco could make history by electing for mayor the first African-American woman, Asian-American woman or openly gay man in a contest that is also the city's first competitive mayoral race in 15 years.

 The winner will inherit a divided city rolling in both wealth and misery as the tech-based boom that defined San Francisco for much of the decade shows little sign of abating.
 Residents and tourists are horrified by homeless tent camps and human waste on the streets, even as the median home price hit $1.3 million in March.
 People are cranky over congested streets and vehicle break-ins.